-This notice will be placed at all public entrances and at the point of disruption.
+This notice will be placed on the store’s website and at all public entrances and at the point of disruption.
 This notice will be provided in accessible formats as required.

-We will provide training to all employees, volunteers and others who deal with the public or other third parties on behalf of CTC, and to all individuals who are involved in the development and approval of the customer service policies, practices and procedures.
+We will provide training to all employees, volunteers and others who deal with the public or other third parties on behalf of Canadian Tire, and to all individuals who are involved in the development and approval of the customer service policies, practices and procedures.

 Training must be completed during the employee orientation process.

 Training records will be kept, including the dates when the training is delivered, the number of employees to whom the training was provided and their names.

 The ultimate goal of Canadian Tire is to meet and surpass customer expectations while serving customers with disabilities.
 Comments on our services regarding how well those expectations are being met are welcome and appreciated.